scapp999/Mini-Zero-Desktop-Pet/README.md

 ## Requirements

-You need Python 3 and the Tkinter library.
+You need Python 3 and the Tkinter library

 The images used by the program must be in the same folder as the Python file: